akhilvinodkumar03/akhilvinodkumar03/README.md

-- 👋 Hi, I’m @akhilvinodkumar03
+- 👋 Hi, I’m Akhil Vinod Kumar
 - 👀 I’m interested in the application of AI/ML in Space
 - 🌱 I’m currently learning to harness the power of artificial intelligence and machine learning to simplify the wonders that lie above the sky for the benefit of humanity.
 - 💞️ I’m looking to collaborate on Space technologies